coachmecoachd/Wing-Man-/README.md

 ---

 **Wing Man** is an AI-powered dating assistant designed to help you navigate the complexities of dating with confidence.
 From crafting the perfect reply to planning a memorable date, Wing Man has your back.
-This application is a powerful demonstration of the capabilities of the Google Gemini API, running entirely in your browser with no backend server.
+This application is a powerful demonstration of the capabilities of the Google Gemini API.

 ## ✨ Features